 - Over marinading - marinading for longer than an hour can cause your salmon to be soggy

 - Removing the skin - as mentioned above, it is a best practice to leaving the skin on when grilling your salmon.

-Like most fish species, salmon doesn’t reheat very well.
-If you have leftover salmon, my suggestion is to add it to a salad or by itself at room temperature.
+Like most fish species, salmon doesn't reheat very well.
+If you have leftover salmon, my suggestion is to refrigerate it and later add it to a salad.
 A great leftover salmon salad recipe can be found here.

-If you make this recipe, please share with me on Instagram.
+If you make this recipe, please share on Instagram.
 Tag me at @mykitchenserenity or #mykitchenserenity.
-I’d love to hear how your’s turned out!
+I'd love to hear how your's turned out!